Taiwan conservationists say kicked out of global bird group in China row | Technology

 It said BirdLife's governing body had asked them to sign a document "formally committing to not promote or advocate the legitimacy of the Republic of China or the independence of Taiwan from China".
 The Republic of China is Taiwan's formal name.

-While the matter was due to be discussed at BirdLife's general assembly, its governing global body decided the Taiwan federation had not addressed these risks and voted to remove it as a partner body, the group added.
+While the matter was due to be discussed at CWBF's general assembly, BirdLife's governing body decided the Taiwan federation had not addressed these risks and voted to remove it as a partner body, the group added.
 "We at the CWBF are no risk.
-What we are is a strong and effective partner in global conservation with a proven track-record," it said.
+What we are is a strong and effective partner in global conservation with a proven track record," it said.
 "Birds don't know borders!"

-The group said it looked forward to continuing to work with other international partners and be a "true partner" in bird conservation.

 ALSO READ